X

 Ideas for Celebrating Earth Day 2023

-Interfaith Power & Light is offering 'Current Revolution' for free through April 23rd only (Faith Climate Action Week).
-Three short films present a thoughtful and thought-provoking view of our country's transition to renewable energy.
-Click the link below, then SIGN UP TO VIEW AT HOME to access these films.
+• Interfaith Power & Light is offering access to 'Current Revolution': three short films which present a thoughtful and thought-provoking view of our country's transition to renewable energy.
+Click this link below, then SIGN UP TO VIEW AT HOME to access these films.

 Environmental Stewardship Awareness Weekend March 25-26